-- Strategic business decisions will be risk assessed by the business and evaluated for their capital impact prior to being finalised.
-The Risk team evaluates and challenges the assessment. - The annual planning and strategy cycle considers all information: - The business submits its plan based on the evaluation of macroeconomic scenarios, internal risk assessments, and in consideration of stress conditions - The Risk team assesses and challenges the business submission
+- Strategic business decisions are risk-assessed by the business and evaluated for their capital impact prior to being finalised.
+The Risk team evaluates and challenges the assessment. - The annual planning and strategy cycle considers all information. - The business submits its plan based on the evaluation of macroeconomic scenarios, internal risk assessments, and in consideration of stress conditions and capital implications.

-- The Board reviews risk appetite thresholds and limits for appropriateness - The risk profile is monitored by the Workplace Investing Management and FIL Life Oversight Groups against agreed limits with early warning indicators in place which trigger actions to mitigate risk - Ongoing risk management, including assessment of changes in the internal and external risk environments, consideration of risk events, including near misses, and the impact these may have on capital - Consideration of risk and capital implications of the FIL Life strategy, new products and other material business initiatives prior to launch - Proactive liaison to ensure FIL Life's capital implications and ORSA requirements are considered for any developments, for example, ensuring FPM is sufficiently capitalised to provide the necessary level of service to FIL Life
+- The Risk team assesses and challenges the business submission. - The Board reviews risk appetite thresholds and limits for appropriateness. - The risk profile is monitored by the FIL Life Risk Forum, which escalates matters as appropriate, including assessment of changes in the internal and external risk environments and consideration of risk events, including near misses.
+Consideration of risk and capital implications of the FIL Life strategy, new products and other material business initiatives prior to launch.
+The Company's pricing policy ensures minimum payback periods and profitability are achieved. - Proactive liaison to ensure FIL Life's capital implications and ORSA requirements are considered for any developments, for example, ensuring FPM is sufficiently capitalised to provide the necessary level of service to FIL Life.